How to Estimate Your Take-Home Pay in Northwest Territories in 2026

 3. Subtracting non-refundable tax credits: Tax credits like the basic personal amount, age amount, spousal amount, and disability amount are subtracted to further reduce taxes payable.

-4. Calculating total taxes payable: The federal and provincial taxes are added to determine the overall taxes owed.
-This amount is typically paid through installment deductions from each paycheck by the employer.
+4. Calculating total taxes payable: Federal and provincial taxes are combined to determine the overall taxes owed.
+This amount is typically paid through employer installment deductions from each paycheck.

 Strategies to Increase Take Home Pay in Northwest Territories